CopernicaMarketingSoftware/AMQP-CPP/README.md

 Published messages are normally not confirmed by the server, hence there is no ChannelHandler::onPublished() method that you can implement to find out if a message was correctly received by the server.
-That's on purpose the design of the AMQP protocol, to not unnecessarily slow down message publishing.
+That's by design in the AMQP protocol, to not unnecessarily slow down message publishing.
 As long as no error is reported via the ChannelHandler::onError() method, you can safely assume that your messages were delivered.